Hurwitz Theory of Elliptic Orbifolds, I: Quotients, cores, and the half-infinite wedge

-The Murnagan-Nakayama rule gives a beautiful inductive algorithm for computing $\chi^\lambda(\mu)$ for any $d$.
-We define a {\it $t$-rim hook} of $\lambda$ to be a contiguous string of $t$ boxes along the jagged edge of the Young diagram whose complement is still a Young diagram, see Figure \ref{hookpic}.
-Then where $ht(\nu)$ denotes the height of the rim hook $\nu$.
-Equivalently, $\chi^\lambda(\mu)$ is the signed number of {\it tableaux of shape $\lambda$ and content $\mu$}---that is, the signed number of ways to decompose $\lambda$ by first removing a rim hook of size $\mu_1$, then one of size $\mu_2$, etc. Here the sign of the tableau is the product of the signs $(-1)^{ht(\nu)+1}$ of each rim hook in the decomposition, and perhaps surprisingly, the ordering of the $\mu_i$ is irrelevant to the final answer.
-A special case is $\dim \lambda = \chi(1,\dots,1)$, the number of Young tableaux of shape $\lambda$.
+\begin{definition} A {\it $t$-rim hook} $\nu$ of $\lambda$ is a contiguous string of $t$ boxes along the jagged edge of the Young diagram of $\lambda$ whose complement $\lambda\backslash \nu$ is still a Young diagram.
+The {\it height} $ht(\nu)$ is the physical height of $\nu$ in the plane. \end{definition}

+See Figure \ref{hookpic} for an example of a $4$-rim hook of $\lambda=(6,5,2,2,1)$ of height $2$.
+The Murnagan-Nakayama rule \cite{murnaghan,nakayama} gives a beautiful inductive algorithm for computing the characters $\chi^\lambda(\mu)$ of $S_d$.
+It states: Equivalently, $\chi^\lambda(\mu)$ is the signed number of {\it tableaux of shape $\lambda$ and content $\mu$}---that is, the signed number of ways to decompose $\lambda$ by first removing a rim hook of size $\mu_1$, then one of size $\mu_2$, etc. Here the sign of the tableau is the product of the signs $(-1)^{ht(\nu)+1}$ for each rim hook in the decomposition.
+Perhaps surprisingly, the ordering of the $\mu_i$ is irrelevant to the final answer.
+A special case states that $\dim \lambda = \chi^\lambda(1,\dots,1)$ is the number of standard Young tableaux of shape $\lambda$.

 We will be particularly interested in characters of the form $\chi^\lambda(t,\dots,t)$.
-In this case, the sign of the tableau is the same for all so-called $t$-rim hook decompositions, so that is non-vanishing if and only if $\lambda$ admits a decomposition into $t$-rim hooks, in which case we say $\lambda$ is {\it $t$-decomposable}.
-Even when $\lambda$ is not $t$-decomposable, one may remove $t$-rim hooks from $\lambda$ until no longer possible.
-Then, the resulting shape is unique regardless of the manner in which the $t$-rim hooks were removed, and the resulting partition is called the {\it $t$-core} $\lambda^{\textrm{mod }t}$.
+In this case, the sign of the tableau is the same for all so-called $t$-rim hook decompositions, so that is non-vanishing if and only if $\lambda$ admits a decomposition into $t$-rim hooks.